Luang Pradit Pairoh: Musical ability

 Sorn could play Khong wong yai when he was five years old.
-When he was eleven years old, he began to study how to play gamelan.
-He played xylophone swiftly since childhood.
-He was taught by his father until he was able to perform the best performance in the Mae Klong River basin.
-This made him more popular among musicians.
+When he was eleven years old, he began to study about Thai piphat ensembles (gamelan).
+He played the ranat (Thai xylophone) swiftly since childhood.
+His father taught him until he was able to perform one of the best performances in the Mekong basin.
+This made him more popular among musicians in his region.

-In 1900, when he was 19 years old, he was performing xylophone to Prince Bhanurangsi Savangwongse, a younger brother of King Chulalongkorn.
-Prince Bhanurangsi Savangwongse bring Sorn into the Buraphaphirom Palace to be xylophone player.
-Later, on June 27, 1925, Silpabanleng was given the title of Luang Pradit Pairoh in the department of dramatic arts by insurrection 400.
-The ceremony was held on July 11 at Borompiman Hall, and was given the rank of bridegroom on July 13 the same year.
+In 1900, when he was 19 years old, he was playing the ranat for Prince Bhanurangsi Savangwongse, a younger brother of King Chulalongkorn.
+Prince Bhanurangsi Savangwongse brought Sorn into the Buraphaphirom Palace to be the main ranat (ranat ek) player.
+On June 27, 1925, Silpabanleng was given the title of Luang Pradit Pairoh in the department of dramatic arts by insurrection 400.
+The ceremony was held on July 11 at Borompiman Hall, and was given the rank of bridegroom on July 13 of the same year.
 On the other hand, he had never been in the department before, but because of his skill and ability, he was engaging.

 In 1926, Luang Pradit Pairoh has served in the department of gamelan and ministry of royal pantomime.
-He contributed his teaching of music to King Rama VII and King Rama VII's wife.
-There are three songs that he help King's royal writing, such as Ratreepradupdoaw, Khmerrahong, Homrongkluenkratopfung.
+He contributed his teaching of music to King Rama VII and his wife.
+There are three songs which he help the King's royals write, such as Ratreepradupdoaw, Khmerrahong, Homrongkluenkratopfung.

-He died on March 8, 1954.
-His age was 73 years old.
+He died on March 8, 1954 at the age of 73.